osmanozden/jucr-poi-service/README.md

 docker-compose up -d
 ```

-This starts the necessary MongoDB and Redis services for local development.

 ### 5\.
 Start the Application

 ```bash
 npm run start:dev
 ```

-The application will be running at `http://localhost:3000`.

 -----

 ## 🛠️ Usage: Triggering the Import

-As a **headless importer**, the service exposes only one primary endpoint to trigger the process.
+The service exposes only one primary endpoint to trigger the process.

 ### `GET /import`